ecency/esteem-lib/README.md

 More details on the possible options can be found in the README of `steem-rpc`.

 Once the init promise has been resolved, the API connection is ready and you can start using the transaction builder.

+DISCLAIMER: This is a work in progress and most likely there will be bugs.
+Please file issues if you encounter any problems.

+The source code uses ES6 syntax but the npm library is transpiled to regular ES5 and can be used without Babel.

+## Tests
+There's a quite extensive suite of tests that can be run using `npm run test`.
+These tests cover many different use cases and can be used as a reference point.

 ### Chain